There are very few things in this world that Kim Kardashian hasn't done.

 A shrewd businesswoman first and foremost – to the naked eye, Kim has seemingly relinquished control of her scandalous life, while also making sure that every piece of her social media puzzle is put into place.

-Kardashian announced this week that she began a four-year apprenticeship with a law firm in San Francisco last summer and wants to take the California bar exam in 2022.
+Kardashian announced earlier this year that she began a four-year apprenticeship with a law firm in San Francisco last summer and wants to take the California bar exam in 2022.
 Under California law, aspiring lawyers can undertake an apprenticeship and if they pass the bar exam, they can practice law -- even without a law school degree.

 "First year of law school," Kim Kardashian West told US Vogue in her May cover interview, "you have to cover three subjects: criminal law, torts, and contracts."

 "Torts is the most confusing, contracts the most boring, and crim law I can do in my sleep.
 Took my first test, I got a 100.
 Super easy for me."

 The queen of reality television's pivot to becoming a lawyer — apparently motivated by her stated desire to do more to improve the criminal justice system – is, in many ways, the most interesting choice she's ever made.

 The aftermath of her decision's publication, however, has prompted a mixed response.
 Many have predictably derided the move as idiotic, telling her to stay in her lane.

 Others have called the criticism sexist, highlighting the obvious comparison between Kardashian and Reese Witherspoon's character in the 2001 movie "Legally Blonde," Elle Woods -- also initially dismissed in her law school efforts because of her looks and past persona.

 There are, however, a number of ways in which this path makes a great deal of sense for the mother-of-three.